fbngrm/roster-srcv/README.md

 To properly represent the status of a player in the database, we needed to add another table that holds the valid states "active" and "benched", that get then referenced by the players status column.

-### Bugs
-Adding an "active" player to the roster she currently is a member of, results in the players status getting set to "benched".

 When an active player is moved to another roster, the db trigger prevents this to keep the state of the roster valid (5 active players).
 This should be ensured on the application layer too by changing the update method in the player store.